-Pressing Cntrl+Shift+Esc on your Windows 7 computer launches the Windows Task Manager – one of the best process analyzing tool in Windows.
-It displays the active process, threads and services running on your computer.
-However some times, the Windows task manager doesn’t actually list all the services running behind the scenes.
+Pressing Cntrl+Shift+Esc on your Windows computer launches the Windows Task Manager – one of the best process analyzing tools in Windows OS.
+It displays the active process, threads, and services running on your computer.
+However some times, the Windows Task Manager doesn’t actually list all the services running behind the scenes.
 You may be worried about the performance of your computer and may want to find out if it has been degraded over time.
-In this case, you need an application that can tell you which service on your computer in consuming most of the CPU resources.
+In this case, you need an application that can tell you which service on your computer is consuming most of the CPU resources.

 If you are running virtual machines and virtual servers, then you need to understand the CPU usage of these applications.
 Process Hacker is designed with a simple user interface, which lists all the processes in a tree structure – which gives you a better understanding of nested processes as well.